-BGAS welcomes applications for funding support to archaeological and historical research in Bristol, Gloucestershire and South Gloucestershire.
+BGAS welcomes applications for funding support to archaeological and historical projects in Bristol, Gloucestershire and South Gloucestershire.
 We’re able to make these grants because of generous legacies from past members, and we see it as an important part of our charitable function.
 These examples of what we’ve funded in recent years will give you an idea of the range of activities we’ve supported.

 Scope and conditions